AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview/architecture_overview.md

 ## Types of App Builder apps

-An App Builder Application is a serverless application that extends [Adobe Product APIs](/apis).
+An App Builder Application is a serverless application that extends [Adobe Product APIs](https://developer.adobe.com/apis).
 These applications may be headless or headful, as described below.

 ### Headless applications

-Headless applications consist of a set of serverless actions or sequences deployed to [Runtime](/runtime), Adobe's serverless platform.
+Headless applications consist of a set of serverless actions or sequences deployed to [I/O Runtime](../../../intro_and_overview/what_is_app_builder.md#what-is-adobe-i-o-runtime), Adobe's serverless platform.

 Headless applications integrate well with remote scripts or processes that invoke them, for example [AEM Assets workflows](https://docs.adobe.com/content/help/en/experience-manager-65/assets/using/assets-workflow.html) or [ACS activities](https://docs.adobe.com/content/help/en/campaign-standard/using/managing-processes-and-data/data-management-activities/external-api.html).

 ### Headful applications

 Headful applications are Single-Page Applications (SPAs) with full-fledged user interfaces (UIs) served from the Content Delivery Network included with App Builder.
-Headful applications call [Adobe Product APIs](/apis) directly from the client.
-When there is a need to orchestrate [Adobe Product API](/apis) calls with third-party API calls, or with the Adobe Identity Management System for authentication, you can deploy serverless actions and sequences using [Runtime](/runtime).
+Headful applications call Adobe Product APIs directly from the client.
+When there is a need to orchestrate Adobe Product API calls with third-party API calls, or with the Adobe Identity Management System for authentication, you can deploy serverless actions and sequences using Runtime].

 ## JAMStack: anatomy of an App Builder app